In this article:

 Duct Placement

-Just one thing before we kick off the installation: Do not screw the faceplate to the duct until the angle validation step is completed in the IAQ App.
+Just one thing before we kick off the installation: Do NOT secure the faceplate to the duct until the angle validation step is completed in the HAVEN IAQ app.
+This step is critical for finding the most reliable airflow signal.
 You'll thank us for eliminating any extra work, and your customer's ductwork will remain in good condition.

 1. Turn off the furnace power.